uk-gov-mirror/ministryofjustice.c100-application/README.md

 [![CircleCI](https://circleci.com/gh/ministryofjustice/c100-application.svg?style=svg)](https://circleci.com/gh/ministryofjustice/c100-application)

 This is a Rails application to enable citizens to complete the C100 form.
+It will also produce a C1A form and a C8 form under certain circumstances based on the answers the applicant gives (for example if there are safety concerns).

 It is based on software patterns developed for the [Appeal to the Tax Tribunal][taxtribs] application.

 ## K8s cluster staging environment